cozy/cozy-stack/docs/sharing-design.md

 4. The two files are sent to Alice's Cozy: 5-5bb is accepted just to resolve the conflict, and id2 is uploaded as a new file.

+### Special case: out and in again

+Let's look at a special case.
+Alice shares a folder with Bob and Charlie.
+It contains a directory, with a few files inside it.
+This directory has been synchronized, and Bob decides to move it somewhere else on its cozy instance that is not inside the shared folder, let's say at the root.
+The sharing synchronization will move the directory to the trash for Alice and Charlie.
+Bob can continue to work on the files in this directory.
+If Charlie restores the directory from the trash, it will be put again in the sharing.
+And we can see that we have an issue: on Bob instance, we will have two copies on the files, at two different locations, but technically, they should have the same identifiers.
+It is not possible.

+To avoid that, we have to change the identifier, or more precisely, delete a file and recreate it with a new identifier.
+It means losing historical versions and some other things like sharing by links.
+It is an operation that takes a lot of resources.
+So, we need to be careful in how we do that.
+And, like usual for the sharing, we need to take care of the stability and convergence of the replication algorithm.

+With these constraints, what looks like the wiser approach is to mark files and directory put in the trash by the sharing replication, and when a file or directory with such a mark is restored, to change its identifier (deleting the file, and recreating a new one with the last known content and metadata).

+It means that, in our example, Bob will keep the directory and files with the same identifier.
+They will preserve the historical versions of the files and the eventual sharing links.
+If it was a mistake, and the directory is put again in the sharing by Bob, the replication algorithm can easily resynchronize the cozy instances without having to upload files.
+But, if it is Alice or Charlie that restores the files from the trash, those files will have new identifier and will be reuploaded by the sharing replication.

+This is a good approach, but it has an important limitation.
+If Alice and Bob moves a file from the shared directory to somewhere else at the same time, and later, one of them is moving again the file inside the shared directory, we will be in a bad situation, where the replication algorithm can't synchronize the file.
+For the moment, we prefer to advance with this limitation, but we will have to take care of it later.

 ## Schema

 ### Description of a sharing